Effect-TS/io/docs/modules/Config/Provider.ts.md

 ## orElse

-Returns a new config provider that preferentially loads configuration data from this one, but which will fall back to the specified alterate provider if there are any issues loading the configuration from this provider.
+Returns a new config provider that preferentially loads configuration data from this one, but which will fall back to the specified alternate provider if there are any issues loading the configuration from this provider.

 **Signature**